Abandoning or Endangering Child

 Can I get in trouble for leaving my child at home alone?

-Will CPS (Child Protective Services) get involved if I am charged with Abandoning Endangering Child?
+Will CPS (Child Protective Services) get involved if I am charged with Abandoning or Endangering a Child?

 The Texas Department of Family Services or Child Protective Services might also get involved if there is suspected abandonment or endangerment of a child because there are strict reporting requirements for law enforcement and medical professionals in Texas when there is a suspicion that a child has been abused or neglected.
 A CPS investigation can affect your right to adopt or care for your children in the future.

-There is one defense to the offense of Abandoning or Endangering a Child that is described in the statute and one exception to its application.
-One defense is that you were allowing enabling a child to participate in an “organized athletic event” where appropriate safety equipment and procedures were used.[9]
+There is one defense to the offense of Abandoning or Endangering Child, Elderly Individual, or Disabled Individual that is described in the statute and one exception to its application.
+One defense is that you were allowing enabling a child to participate in an “organized athletic event” where appropriate safety equipment and procedures were used.[10]
 This protects, for example, a parent from being prosecuted because they allow their child to play in a school football game where the child could be hurt.

 None of the statute applies to someone who leaves a child with any emergency infant care provider listed under Section 262.302 of the Texas Family Code.[10]
 Under this section, parents are allowed to give up their child to a hospital or other similar place without being punished for abandonment if the child is under 60 days old.